 On the same Settings page, locate and click the “API Keys” tab.
 Click the “Set up the Akita client” button.
 Copy your API key secret into your favorite password manager or somewhere else you can easily access it.
 Also note your API key, as you will need it later.

-Install the Akita Agent during your container build process by running the install script below, adding it to your Dockerfile, or manually downloading the Debian package from our repository.
+Install the Akita Agent during your container build process by running the install script below, adding it to your Dockerfile.

 RUN bash -c "$(curl -L https://releases.akita.software/scripts/install_akita.sh)"